Generic selectors

 The Passover sacrifice was on the mind of Jesus all the time even when He was talking about God’s Kingdom to come.
 Why would this be the backdrop to all of His thoughts, even when He was speaking of the times of His glory to come?
 More importantly, why did Jesus discuss His death while showing the disciples the glory of the Kingdom of God in the transfiguration?

-Paul spoke of his war against temptation and fully comprehended the incredible victory of Jesus Christ:
+Paul spoke of his war against his own temptations and fully comprehended the incredible victory of Jesus Christ:

-ROMANS 7:23-25 But I see another law within my own members, warring against the law of my mind, and leading me captive to the law of sin that is within my own members.
-24 O what a wretched man I am!
-Who shall save me from the body of this death?
-25 I thank God for His salvation through our Lord Jesus Christ.
-Because of this, on the one hand, I myself serve the law of God with my mind; but on the other hand, with the flesh, I serve the law of sin.
+ROMANS 7:23-25 But I see another law in my members, warring against the law of my mind, and bringing me into captivity to the law of sin which is in my members.
+24 O wretched man that I am!
+Who will deliver me from this body of death?
+25 I thank God–through Jesus Christ our Lord!
+So then, with the mind I myself serve the law of God, but with the flesh the law of sin.

 Too often, we do not think of the sacrifice of Jesus Christ as a victory but it cannot be described in a better way because Jesus won a war for us that we would have lost.
 Paul understood that unless we, too, have the same mind toward Jesus Christ’s sacrifice, we will fall short and end up in the lake of fire and brimstone.

-PHILIPPIANS 2:5-11 Let this mind be in you, which was also in Christ Jesus; 6 Who, although He existed in the form of God, did not consider it robbery to be equal with God, 7 But emptied Himself, and was made in the likeness of men, and took the form of a servant; 8 And being found in the manner of man, He humbled Himself, and became obedient unto death, even the death of the cross.
-9 Therefore, God has also highly exalted Him and bestowed upon Him a name which is above every name; 10 That at the name of Jesus every knee should bow, of beings in heaven and on earth and under the earth, 11 And every tongue should confess that Jesus Christ is Lord to the glory of God the Father.
+PHILIPPIANS 2:5-11 Let this mind be in you which was also in Christ Jesus, 6 who, being in the form of God, did not consider it robbery to be equal with God, 7 but made Himself of no reputation, taking the form of a bondservant, and coming in the likeness of men.
+8 And being found in appearance as a man, He humbled Himself and became obedient to the point of death, even the death of the cross.
+9 Therefore God also has highly exalted Him and given Him the name which is above every name, 10 that at the name of Jesus every knee should bow, of those in heaven, and of those on earth, and of those under the earth, 11 and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.

 The Passover mind of Jesus Christ ought to be foremost in our thoughts regardless of the season or holyday because none of them matter if our sins overcome us.
 Keeping our minds focused in the same manner as Jesus Christ is the only sure way to attaining the glory of God.